neskoc/mqtt_arrowhead/doc/installation.md

 3. __service_registry.mqtt_cloud.nesko.arrowhead.eu__

 where __nesko__ is my alias and __mqtt_cloud__ is the name I've chosen for my local cloud.
-I'm not realy sure what was the question where I answered with "nesko".
+I'm not really sure what was the question where I answered with "nesko".
+Edit: After re-installation I figured out that the question is that you either should enter your name or organization.
+In new installation I've chosen ltu (Luleå Tekniska Universitet) to have it more consistent.

 ```bash
 # assuming that files are downloaded in ~/Downloads